chriskrycho/v5.chriskrycho.com/site/pages/follow.md

 For my photography, [follow me on Glass](https://glass.photo/chriskrycho), or subscribe [via Glass’ <abbr>RSS</abbr> feed](https://glass.photo/chriskrycho/rss).

 You can also find me around the web in various contexts.
-In no alphabetical order, social media sites I am more or less active on:
+In alphabetical order, social media sites I am more or less active on:

 - [Bluesky](https://bsky.app/profile/chriskrycho.com)
 - [LinkedIn](http://linkedin.com/in/chriskrycho/)